kuntzd99/u2_lab_useEffect_stoplight/README.md

 ## Getting Started
 - `Fork` and `clone` this repository
 - A starter app has been provided for you
+- Open in VSCode with `code .`
-- `cd` into the new directory and run `npm i` to install dependencies
+- `cd` into the new directory and run `npm i` to install our dependencies

 ## Instructions
 ### Setup
-In this lab, we'll only be working in 2 of the 4 components in our application, `Stoplight.js` and `Highway.js`.
+In this lab, we'll only be working in 2 of the 4 components in our application, `Stoplight.jsx` and `Highway.jsx`.
 That being said, let's take a look at our App's component hierarchy before we move on:

 <img src="https://res.cloudinary.com/ahonore42/image/upload/v1614839811/ga/Screen_Shot_2021-03-04_at_12.36.36_AM_mp6tmw.png" alt="CHD" height="400" />

-Currently, we have two `useState()` variables, one in `App.js` and one in `Highway.js`.
+Currently, we have two `useState()` variables, one in `App.js` and one in `Highway.jsx`.
 - `lights` is an object with three boolean key value pairs, which we'll be using to control our `Stoplight` functionality:

     ```js
-    const [lights, setLights] = useState({red: false, yellow: false, green: false});
+    const [lights, setLights] = useState({red: false, yellow: false, green: false})
     ```
 - Notice how `lights` and `setLights` are being passed as props into our `<Highway>`and `<Stoplight>` components.
 It's state is lifted up into `App.js` since we'll be using it in both components.